radicle-dev/heartwood/radicle-cli/examples/rad-cref.md

 So, let's add another rule through the `add` subcommand:

 ```
-$ rad cref add refs/heads/dev --delegate did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi --delegate did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk --threshold 2 --title "Add canonical reference rule for refs/heads/dev"
+$ rad cref add refs/heads/dev --allow did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi --allow did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk --threshold 2 --title "Add canonical reference rule for refs/heads/dev"
 ✓ Rule for refs/heads/dev has been added
 ✓ Identity revision a92caeb23f9df6f2136c583ef6f01cb81fea853f created
 ```

+Notice the last line of the output:

+    ✓ Identity revision a92caeb23f9df6f2136c583ef6f01cb81fea853f created

-Notice the output for the `Identity revision`.
-This is because when we update the canonical reference rules, the identity is updated since that's where they are stored.
-In this case, there is a single delegate so these updates will be accepted automatically.
+Since canonical reference rules are stored in the identity document, it needs to be updated whenever the rules change.
+In the case above, there is a single delegate so these updates will be accepted automatically.
 If there were more delegates then they would require a majority to agree to the changes.

-We can also note that we added the delegate `did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk` to the rule.
+We can also note that we added the DID `did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk` to the rule.
 This peer is not a delegate of the repository, but their commit state for `refs/heads/dev` is taken into account when computing the canonical reference.
-This means that we can collaborate with peers that we trust on certain references but may not want to trust them on all changes made to the project.
+This means that we can collaborate with peers that we trust on certain references, but may not want to trust them on all changes made to the project.

 Let's check that our rule was successfully added: